Dante4k43/UMD-SOCCER-Database/README.md

 Testing the Project
 To test the project, follow these steps and business rules to ensure the database runs correctly and data is properly stored and retrieved.
 By following the business rules, you can verify that the database is functioning as it should be.
+Example queries can be found in Project702_0501_04_Readme.docx